jonsimonsen/webaoa/README.md

 -Changed css rules for browser widths below 600px.
 Seems ok except that the images for DREIS services have been removed completely in small browsers.

 v0.5: Planning to experiment with JQuery.
--Under development...
 -The user story links are now created by JQuery, using the custom linksrc attribute to store the address.
--Renamed the user pages in accordance with simplicity and policy.
--Creating banner with JQuery.
+-Created banner with JQuery.
 The current version has some html in the JS file.
 This is probably not best.
+-Created footer with JQuery.
+A potential development is to put all social media icons inside a div.
+-Renamed the user pages in accordance with simplicity and policy.
 -Made pages for DagsJobben(DJ) and restructured the rest to link via the new page arbeid.html to DREIS or DJ.